alextanhongpin/ideas/principles.md

 ## Do it right, do it once

 When reviewing, be honest.
 Reviewers should not hesitate to comment/criticize.
 Also, codes should be reviewed by a minimum of two reviewers.
 Letting code reviews pass for the sake of passing will add technical debts to your organization.

+## Don't push proto-production

+Working on new technologies and would like to try it out in production?
+Not untill you write 10 similar development prototype.
+Pushing new technology for the sake of pushing it will only add debts.

+## Mob Review

+Done working on a feature and ready for production?
+Don't go there straight away.
+Take 30 minutes of your team's time, and start battle-testing your system.
+Try all weird inputs, try to break your system.
+Once you are confident, release it.